feldim2425/feldim2425/README.md

 * Linux (Kernel development, Scripting and general usage)
 * Internet Of Things
 * Network Security and Cryptography
+* Machine Learning and Computer Vision (not a lot of experience with it)

 ## Languages I have learned so far
 <img align="left" src="https://raw.githubusercontent.com/github/explore/master/topics/c/c.png" alt="C" width="30px"/>